Jyotiraditya Scindia

-Jyotiraditya Madhavrao Scindia (born 1 January 1971; /hi/) is an Indian politician who is the 43rd Union Minister of Communications and the 10th Minister of Development of North Eastern Region since 2024.
+Jyotiraditya Madhavrao Scindia (born 1 January 1971; /hi/) is an Indian politician who is serving as the 43rd Minister of Communications and 10th Minister of Development of North Eastern Region since 2024.
 He was a Member of Parliament in the Rajya Sabha representing the state of Madhya Pradesh from 2020 till his win in the 2024 Lok Sabha elections.
 He was a Member of Parliament in the Lok Sabha, representing the Guna constituency in Madhya Pradesh from 2002 until his defeat in the 2019 Indian general election, and then since 4 June 2024.
-He is a former member of the Indian National Congress (INC) from 2001 to 2020 and a member of the Bharatiya Janata Party (BJP) since 2020.
+He is a member of the Bharatiya Janata Party (BJP) since 2020 and was a former member of the Indian National Congress (INC) from 2001 to 2020.
 While a member of the INC, he was the Union Minister for Power and Corporate in the second Manmohan Singh ministry from 2012 to 2014.

 Scindia is the son of politician Madhavrao Scindia, and a grandson of Jiwajirao Scindia, the last ruler of the princely state of Gwalior during the British Raj in India.
 Jyotiraditya was briefly the titular Crown Prince of Gwalior in 1971, until the privy purses and titles of Indian royals were abolished by the government in 1971.

 Early life and education

 Scindia was born on 1 January 1971 in Mumbai to Madhavrao Scindia and Madhavi Raje Scindia.
-He originally belongs to Kurmi caste.
+He originally belongs to Maratha caste.

 Scindia was educated at Campion School, Mumbai and at The Doon School, Dehradun.
 At Doon School, Scindia was a contemporary of Rahul Gandhi.
 He then studied at St. Stephen's College, Delhi.
 He later went to Harvard College, the undergraduate liberal arts college of Harvard University, where he graduated with BA degree in Economics in 1993.
 In 2001, he received a Master of Business Administration from the Stanford Graduate School of Business.

 Scindia is a grandson of Jiwajirao Scindia, the last Maharaja of the princely state of Gwalior.
 His father Madhavrao was a politician and a minister in the government of Rajiv Gandhi.
-His mother, Madhavi Raje (Kiran Rajya Lakshmi Devi), hails from the royal family of Nepal.
-He is married to Priyadarshini Raje of the prominent Gaekwad dynasty of Baroda (who studied at Fort Convent School, Mumbai and later Sophia College.
+His mother, Madhavi Raje (Kiran Rajya Lakshmi Devi), hails from the Rana dynasty of Nepal.
+He is married to Priyadarshini Raje of the prominent Gaekwad dynasty of Baroda (who studied at Fort Convent School, Mumbai and later Sophia College).